Bulk and edge dynamics of a 2D Affleck-Kennedy-Lieb-Tasaki model

 \section{Acknowledgements}

-We wish to thank Long Zhang, Han-Qing Wu, Changle Liu, Shang-Qiang Ning, Junsheng Feng, Zijian Xiong and Chengkang Zhou for fruitful discussions.
-Z.N.L., J.L., J.L. and D.X.Y. are supported by NKRDPC-2017YFA0206203, NKRDPC-2018YFA0306001, NSFC-11974432, NSFC-92165204, GBABRF-2019A1515011337, and Leading Talent Program of Guangdong Special Projects.
-R.Z.H is supported by China Postdoctoral Science Foundation (Grant No. 2020T130643), the Fundamental Research Funds for the Central Universities and the National Natural Science Foundation of China (Grants No. 12047554).
+We wish to thank L. Zhang, H.-Q. Wu, C. Liu, S.-N. Ning, J. Feng, Z. Xiong, and C. Zhou for helpful discussions.
+Z.L., J.L., J.L., and D.-X.Y. are supported by NKRDPC-2017YFA0206203, NKRDPC-2018YFA0306001, NSFC-11974432, NSFC-92165204, NSFC-11804401, NSFC-11832019, GBABRF-2019A1515011337, Leading Talent Program of Guangdong Special Projects, and Shenzhen Institute for Quantum Science and Engineering (Grant No. SIQSE202102).
+R.-Z.H. is supported by China Postdoctoral Science Foundation (Grant No.2020T130643), Fundamental Research Funds for the Central Universities, and National Natural Science Foundation of China (Grant No. 12047554).